UNITSEV3N/Titan/README.md

 #### SETUP HOST - This is for those who want to use cybrancee

-1. After creating your account go to the file
+1. Go to file tab

 ![Alt text](https://i.ibb.co/t4fgQLk/files.png "hosting")